 Appropriately Uses Anti-Anxiety Medication

-This statistic gauges the percentage of long-term care patients who were administered antianxiety medication.
-These drugs are used to treat patients experiencing anxiety or depression.
+This measures the percentage of long-term patients that are administered antianxiety drugs.
+These medications are used to treat patients suffering from anxiety and depression.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term stay patients exhibiting signs of depression.
+This is a measure of the percent of long-term care residents demonstrating signs of depression.
+Some believe this is a reasonable measure of resident quality of life.

 Appropriate Vaccine Usage